Galleries

 The Bierwirth Room’s main gallery wall is 13’ wide.
 Several other display areas are available at the Yale-China house, as well.

 Applicants should submit a written proposal clearly describing the purpose of the work and its relationship to the mission of the Yale-China Association.
 Proposals should include the title of the exhibition and related supplemental materials (date, theme, participants, duration).
-For any questions regarding the Bierwirth Room, contact Annie Lin.
+For any questions regarding the Bierwirth Room, contact Theresa McDonald.

 College Gallery Spaces